Amphetamine Screen (Urine)

 drug in small doses for people with attention-deficit/hyperactivity disorder.
 Healthcare

-or at times when you shouldn’t.
+when you shouldn’t.

 Why do I need this test?